 We Advocate for Immigrants in Southern California

-At the Law Office of Joshua L. Goldstein, PC, we are proud to support immigrants and their families.
+At the Goldstein Immigration Lawyers, we are proud to support immigrants and their families.
 We handle the full range of immigration cases.
-If you or your loved one needs legal guidance, please do not hesitate to call us today at (213) 262-2000 to schedule a fully confidential consultation with an experienced Los Angeles immigration attorney.
+If you or your loved one needs legal guidance, please do not hesitate to call us today at (213) 262-2000 to schedule a fully confidential consultation with an experienced immigration attorney in Los Angeles.

 - New California Law Grants Detainees Enhanced Right to Sue For-Profit Prisons for Abuse - October 1, 2020

 - California Expands EITC, YCTC Access to All Immigrants: What You Need to Know - September 21, 2020